 - Serum antigliadin (IgA) and anti-endomysial antibodies are found in untreated cases.

 - Full blood count and levels of calcium, magnesium, total protein, albumin, and vitamin D must be assessed.

 - To correct the deficiency of iron, folate, calcium, and vitamin D.

 - A gluten-free diet: Includes herbs, vegetable oils, butter, arrow roots, amaranth, seeds (flax and chia seeds), nuts, nut flours, corn, and cornflour, potato, soy food, coconut, and tapioca, spices, oats (only if labeled as gluten-free) rice, bean, sorghum, buckwheat, millet, all fruits, and vegetables, eggs, milk, yogurt, and cheese, fish and meat (not coated), tea, coffee, fruit juice (without added flavors)

-- Not to eat: Wheat-based bread and pasta, wheat starch, wheat germ, wheat bran, baked products, Triticale, barley, dinkel wheat or hulled wheat, roasted nuts, Khorasan, candy, Brewer’s yeast, flavored chips, soy sauce, marinades, salad dressings, flavored alcoholic beverages, and beer, processed meat, cooking spray, oils with additives, flavored dairy products, lactose rich food, as lactose intolerance is common in celiac disease.
+- Not to eat: Wheat-based bread and pasta, wheat starch, wheat germ, wheat bran, baked products, Triticale, barley, Dinkel wheat or hulled wheat, roasted nuts, Khorasan, candy, Brewer’s yeast, flavored chips, soy sauce, marinades, salad dressings, flavored alcoholic beverages, and beer, processed meat, cooking spray, oils with additives, flavored dairy products, lactose rich food, as lactose intolerance are common in celiac disease.